As a fitness coach, one of the most common questions I get from clients is whether combining fat burners and pre-workout supplements is okay.

 Yes, you can take a fat burner and a pre-workout at the same time.

-If the two supplements have a high stimulant composition like caffeine, then taking the combination will likely result in unpleasant side effects like anxiety, jitters, heart palpitations, and irritability [1].
+According to a study in the National Library of Medicine, if the two supplements have a high stimulant composition like caffeine, then taking the combination will likely result in unpleasant side effects like anxiety, jitters, heart palpitations, and irritability, along with potential reliance [1].

 “Avoid mixing fat burners and pre-workouts that contain multiple different stimulants, as this can make side effects much more likely.”